sadhbh-c0d3/cpp20-orderbook/readme.md

 which provide additional flexibility.
 We test that solution works for `int`, `long`, and `double` as type of each price or quantity.

+## No Smart Pointers

+At this stage the order book implementation acts purely as matching engine, and not as order manager, and because of that I am not using smart pointers like `shared_ptr<>` in the `OrderQuantity`.
+I decided to leaver the responsibility of order management to the user.
+However I was considering to add order pointer policy class that would control whether we use smart pointers or not.

 ## Building